RKlott/booki_code/README.md

 # booki_code
-http://booki-project.000webhostapp.com/ <- you can take a look on my project here
+http://booki-project.000webhostapp.com/ <- you can take a look of my project here

 Responsive versions :
     1440x768 for PC ||